|Alpha AAX Amino Acid Mix|

 US $ cost is less, depending on the daily exchange rate.

 Proteins and Amino Acids

-Protein forms a major part of our structure.
+Proteins form a major part of our structure and are essential for all biosynthetic functions.
 About 3% of the total body protein is recycled every day (approximately 200 grams).
 In a healthy adult, net protein loss in a day may be as low as 2 grams.
 This mean that protein intake of 2 grams per day can replace losses.
 Dietary requirements for protein increase with activity, growth, and protein losses, especially following injury or during illness.
 The average American diet supplies 10-14% of total calories as protein.
 Protein digestion and absorption are generally efficient.
 A minimum protein intake for a normal adult is approximately 25 grams.

 Loss of protein-tissues occurs with malnutrition, following surgery, injury, and chronic illness.
 Adequate intake of energy molecules, both carbohydrate and fats, is said to "spare protein", permitting a small protein intake to maintain positive nitrogen balance.
 In metabolic studies, the total amount of nitrogen intake is compared with the total excretion of nitrogen to assess protein balance.
 Excess amino acids may be converted to fuel.